 Bob Preston: 24:50 And let's talk about lease renewals too.
 I mean, at the end of the lease, if cash flow is tight, especially during the current time tenant might be thinking gosh I don't know if I can afford this place anymore.
 I don't have as many hours.
 Um, my, my ability to work has been highly impacted.
 I've got maybe in some cases there are medical bills to pay.
 I've got childcare to pay.
 Uh, maybe I should look for a different place.
 If the landlord is holding that security deposit and can convert that tenant over to Obligo.
 I'm assuming that money would just go back in the pocket of the tenant at that point in time, landlord is still covered, right?
 Because they've got the program through Obligo, that would be a great incentive for getting tenants renewed on, on the next year's lease.

 Casey Winter: 25:30 Yeah, it certainly is.
 Um, you know, we're based in New York.
 In New York, they've actually passed executive orders that are forcing landlords to return deposits, um, to tenant’s mid lease.
 So certainly, you know, we make a lot of sense of renewal, you know, freeing up that cash, whether you're going to cut a check and return the deposit for tenants that sign up prob ago, or you're going to just apply it as a rent credits, um, so that they don't have to pay the next month out of pocket is another option.
 But yeah, I think you're going to start to see, you know, at least a regional effect with executive orders and forcing deposit returns.
-You know, we've been working with landlords in both states, specifically on returning deposits to existing tenants to, to free up that cash flow.
+You know, we've been working with San Diego property managers, specifically on returning deposits to existing tenants to, to free up that cash flow.
 It makes a lot of sense, but you know, the landlord also has a perspective that they want to stay protected so we can at least offer them some comfort.
 Um, when returning a deposit that we can get attendance onto our platform to engage in a repayment plan before actually taking that cash deposit and releasing it as a rent credit.

 Bob Preston: 26:34 Yeah, I think tenant landlord law is going to change forever.
 There's a lot of assembly bills that are on the slate right now.
 My last podcast, I interviewed Assembly Member, Todd Gloria from state of California.
 You know, we talked about a lot that's going on and what the governor here is doing to help protect tenants, but also make sure that landlords can get paid because if rent isn't paid or there's a hardship, I mean, it cascades down through a number of different services.
 It's not just all about the tenants, all about all the other services that cascade down through.
 Really, really interesting to talk about this kind of stuff.
 And this might be something that is a great, innovative solution that helps at least some of the cash burden for many, many tenants.
 I don't know how much you know about our property management business and what we do here, but we maybe you've heard this before.
 We have several tiers of programs, if you will, that we offer to the homeowners and the percentage of our property management fees will fluctuate based on the number of services we offer.
 And so, there's, if you will, there's, you know, your standard, there's also premium.
 We also do something called lease only.
 And I've heard kind of one of the things now that starting to pop up are tenant programs.
 Similarly, where tenants are offered kind of a premium service for being a tenant.
 Maybe it's faster turnaround on their work orders when they have a maintenance issue, maybe it's no security deposit.
 So, I'm just kind of curious if you've heard of property management companies or landlords that are offering now tenant programs where your services perhaps.